Your driveway or a traffic intersection, your car, a guy with a gun. Sound unlikely? It shouldn’t. It happens to South Africans every day.

 Loading can distract you.
 Many people get hijacked when they're loading stuff into their cars.
 Don't leave the car open while you're loading stuff into the boot.
 Your attention is distracted and you are an easy hijacking target.
 Rather pay for parking in well-lit and busy parking garages, than trying to save a few rands by parking in the middle of nowhere.
 When you're at home, don't offload stuff until you're securely inside your property.
 If you think there's any danger, leave the stuff in the car and get to the safety of your house as quickly as possible.

 Lock up behind you.
 Once inside the car, lock the doors immediately and start the car.
 Don’t open windows wide enough to allow a hand to fit through.
 If you think someone might be following you, don’t go home, but drive to the nearest police station or well-lit place where there are security guards and many other people.
+Petrol station are open 24 hours a day and many of them have CCTV cameras, which might put hijackers off.

 Keep to the middle.
 When approaching an intersection, drive in the centre lane to make it harder for people to approach you.
 Leave enough space between yourself and the car in front that you can manoeuvre around it.
+If you are right behind the car in front of you, you can easily be hemmed in even by just one car coming from behind.

 Check behind you.
 Monitor all vehicles travelling behind you.
 There could be more than one vehicle involved and they could be setting a trap for you.
 If you think you are in danger, attract the attention of other motorists or pedestrians.
 Use the hooter, flash your lights, put on your emergency lights and shout.
+People might try and help you or they might not - but at least you tried.

 Fender-bender fiasco.
 If your car has been hit from behind, stay in your car.
 Once you are sure it’s not a hijacking, get out and inspect the damage.
-Hijackers often dent a car in order to get the driver out of it.
+Hijackers often dent a car slightly in order to get the driver out of it.

 Stranger danger.
 If a suspicious person approaches you, especially at night or in a deserted area, drive off quickly from a stop street or intersection, but do pay careful attention to the traffic.

 Traffic light terror.
 Be on the lookout for anyone approaching your car, or lingering at traffic lights, stop streets, parking areas or driveways.
 Don’t be distracted by vendors or people handing out flyers at intersections.
+Many hijackings happen at traffic intersections.

 Samaritans can get robbed.
 Accident scenes can sometimes be set up as a trap.
 Don’t stop unless you are convinced it is real.
 Use your cellphone to report the accident.
 It has happened in the past that ‘injured passengers’ turn out to be hijackers.
 If you are unsure of what to do and you don't have your cellphone on you, drive to the nearest police station and report the incident.